Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

+Gaussian graphical models \citep[][Chapter 5]{lauritzen1996graphical} are widely used in biological applications to model the interactions among components of biological systems \citep[][chapter 6]{dehmer2008analysis}.
+Specifically, partial correlation networks are commonly used to model interactions in molecular networks; these networks are represented by an undirected graph $G=(V, E)$ with node set $V$ and edge set $E$ corresponding to biomolecules interactions among them, respectively.
+The edge set $E$ corresponds to the $p\times p$ precision, or inverse covariance, matrix $\Omega$, whose nonzero elements $\omega_{ii'}$ refer to edges between nodes $i$ and $i'$, and indicate that $i$ and $i'$ are conditionally dependent given all other nodes in the network.
+The magnitude of the partial correlation $\bA_{ii'}=-\omega_{ii'}/\sqrt{\omega_{ii}\omega_{i'i'}}$ determines the strength (positive or negative) of the conditional association between the respective nodes.
+In the sequel, the matrix $\bA$ will also be called the weighted adjacency matrix, with $\bA_{ii'}$ being the association weight between $i$ and $i'$.

-\section{Network Estimation Under External Information Constraints}
+\subsection{Network Estimation Under External Information Constraints}

 As discussed in Section~\ref{intro}, the availability of large collections of samples for different disease states and biological processes together with carefully curated information of biomolecular interactions enables the estimation of network structures within the setting of Gaussian graphical models.
-However, the presence of this externally given network information provides a novel and unexplored modification of the corresponding network estimation problem.
-Specifically, the partial correlation structure underlying a molecular network can be represented by an undirected graph $G=(V, E)$ with $V$ and $E$ being the set of nodes (biomolecules) and edges (interactions), respectively.
-The edge set $E$ is represented by a $p\times p$ adjacency matrix $A$, whose nonzero elements $A_{ii'} \neq 0$, refer to edges between nodes $i$ and $i'$, and indicate that $i$ and $i'$ are conditionally dependent given all other nodes in the network.
-Further, the magnitude of the $A_{ii'}$'s determines the strength (positive or negative) of the conditional association between the respective nodes.

-Denote by $E^c$ the set of node pairs not connected in the network, i.e. $A_{ii'}=0$.
+However, the availability of external network information provides a novel and unexplored modification of the corresponding network estimation problem.
+Denote by $E^c$ the set of node pairs not connected in the network, i.e. $\omega_{ii'}=0$.
 Then, the external information can be represented by the following two subsets

+In words, $E_1$ contains known edges, while $E_0$ contains node pairs where it is known that no interaction exists between them.
+Note that $E_1 \subseteq E$ and $E_0 \subseteq E^c$.
+The external information available in $E_1$ does not imply exact knowledge of the magnitude of $\omega_{ii'}$ nor $\bA_{ii'}$.